jcampero/Getting-Cleaning-Data---CourseProject/README.md

 - As the aggregate function renames the first 2 columns used to group the data, "Subject" and "Activity" are reassigned as their respective column names
-- Finally, the resulting tidy data set is written in a flat file (suppressing the row names) in the working directory, named "Summary.txt"
+- Finally, the resulting tidy data set is written in a flat file (suppressing the row names and with comma-separated values) in the working directory, named "Summary.txt"